embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 `ascii` has full coverage of the English language.
 For other languages, `latin1` has complete coverage for [the languages listed here](https://en.wikipedia.org/wiki/ISO/IEC_8859-1#Modern_languages_with_complete_coverage), and partial coverage for [these languages](https://en.wikipedia.org/wiki/ISO/IEC_8859-1#Languages_with_incomplete_coverage).

+### Mock display

+`MockDisplay` now supports all RGB and grayscale color types in its patterns.

+New methods:

+- `swap_xy` - copies the current display with X and Y coordinates swapped.
+- `map` - create a copy of the current display with a predicate applied to all pixels.
+- `affected_area` - gets the bounding box of all changes made to the display.

 ## For display driver authors

 Driver authors should use `DrawTarget` exported by the [`embedded-graphics-core`](https://crates.io/crates/embedded-graphics-core) crate to integrate with embedded-graphics.